stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 1. Find the transaction list for the encumbered budget.
 See [Viewing transactions for a current budget](#viewing-transactions-for-a-current-budget) for more information.
 2. Select the encumbrance transaction from the result list.
 3. On the encumbrance detail pane, click **Release encumbrance.**
-4. In the confirmation window, click **Confirm** for the message “Are you sure you want to release this encumbrance?”
-Any remaining amount will be added back to the budget.
+4. In the confirmation window, click **Confirm** for the message “Are you sure you want to release this encumbrance?
+Any remaining amount will be added back to the budget."
 5. The encumbrance is released.
 The amount is restored to the budget and the status value on the encumbrance detail pane changes from **Unreleased** to **Released.**

+#### Unreleasing encumbrances manually

+There are situations where encumbrances may erroneously end up with a status of released.
+In these circumstances users should be able to unrelease encumbrances manually.
+To unrelease an encumbrance, the user must have the **Finance: Unrelease encumbrance** [permission](#permissions) assigned.

+To unrelease an encumbrance, follow these steps:

+1. Find the transaction list for the budget you wish to re-encumber.
+See [Viewing transactions for a current budget](#viewing-transactions-for-a-current-budget) for more information.
+2. Select the encumbrance transaction from the result list.
+3. On the encumbrance detail pane, click **Unrelease encumbrance.**
+4. In the confirmation window, click **Confirm** for the message “Are you sure you want to unrelease this encumbrance?
+Any remaining amount will be encumbered against the budget."
+5. The encumbrance is unreleased.
+The amount is re-encumbered on the budget and the status value on the encumbrance detail pane changes from **Released** to **Unreleased.**

 ### Viewing payment transactions